Breakfast Club Blog

 From Toddlers to Teens!
 Let Them Play!

 If you are an 80’s baby, you probably played with a toy kitchen set.
 I did.
 When I was four years old, Santa brought me a kitchen set for Christmas.
 With a big grin on my face, I served my family plastic chicken drumsticks and fake pieces of yellow corn on the cob.
 My mom would pretend to chew the food and comment “Umm Tiana this is sooo good.”
 Unaware of my actions, I was emulating my mom and pretending to be a big girl.
-As I reminisce about this experience, I discover how critical pla...Read More
+As I reminisce about this experience, I discover how critical playing an...Read More

-Editor’s Note: A special thank you to author @jillgordon for sharing the last of four of Youth Philanthropy Initiative of Indiana’s webinar series.
-Today’s post focuses on engaging tools you can use in your program too!
-Click on the webinar link below “Engaging Tools in 60 Minutes” for the full program.
-And keep your eyes open, Jill will be adding to this series with additional content from Youth Philanthropy Initiative of Indiana.
-The Youth Philanthropy Initiative of Indiana (YPII)...Read More
+Editor’s Note: A special thank you to author @jillgordon for sharing the third of four of Youth Philanthropy Initiative of Indiana’s webinar series.
+Today’s post focuses on youth leadership practices that can be implemented in your program too!
+Click on the webinar link below “Igniting Leadership in Youth” for the full program.
+And keep your eyes open in April for the next special webinar from Youth Philanthropy Initiative of Indiana.
+The Youth Philanthropy Initiative of Indiana (...Read More

 • 1